Time line:

 In the early days of the web, all web sites made one request to the server, and the server responded with the entire web page to be displayed.
 Query parameters, cookies, and request headers were just about all a web developer had in his or her toolkit with which interactivity could be accomplished.
 Web servers did all the grunt work rendering dynamic web pages.

-This all changed when Microsoft released IE5 with XMLHttpRequest, which was a means to send a request to the server and receive the response.
 This was the first time that this could be done entirely using JavaScript run within a web page.
-This was a game changer.

 This disrupted the status quo of one page load per request, and created an explosion in the amount of interactivity possible on a page.